Jothe Jotheyali (TV series)

 Jothe Jotheyali is a 2019 Indian Kannada language soap opera.
-The series aired on Zee Kannada from 9 September 2019 and digitally available on ZEE5.
+The series aired on Zee Kannada from 9 September 2019.
 The series is an official remake of the Marathi television series Tula Pahate Re.
 It stars Aniruddha Jatkar and Megha Shetty.

 Synopsis

 Aryavardhan, a middle-aged businessman, falls in love with Anu, a young middle-class girl.
 Their Relation starts with the foundation of trust, however they face a lot of challenges in their relationship due to his age difference.
 Initially Arya although he loves Anu, does not accept her love because of his age.
 But when he realizes he cannot live without her, he confesses to her thinking that she is sleeping but she was awake and hears his confession and is on cloud nine.
 Their story even though not confessed to each other face to face about their love is going on smoothly along with small rifts in between.
 And finally Aryavardhan decides to profess his love, and shares about his past life with -about his first marriage and his first wife being dead.
 Anu resents him at first for hiding it but is later convinced by his honesty.
 He further wants to share about his past life but Anu refuses to listen saying that past is past.
 Then he finally confesses to her face to face and proposes to her.
 Next they face the challenge of getting their families accept of their relationship.
 When finally everyone agrees, Anu refuses to marry him as her trust on him is a little bit shaken as he hid an important truth from her and blames him for not saying the truth before hand itself.
 She goes in search of his past and realizes what hardships he went through in his childhood and feels guilty about hurting him.
 She apologies to him.
 They re-unite and finally get happily married.